 If you meet these criteria, you can file a claim by reporting your injury to your employer and seeking medical treatment.
 Most employers require you to file workers’ compensation injuries within 30 days of suffering or learning about an injury.

-You may wish to speak with an attorney in case your claim is denied, or you are unable to gather the evidence needed to connect your injuries or your health condition to work-related tasks or duties.
+You may wish to speak with an attorney in case your claim is denied or you are unable to gather the evidence needed to connect your injuries to work-related tasks or duties.